GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 ### Usage from other languages

-Say that you have a similar synchronous call somewhere in your Rust code that you want to map to an async API on the Web.
+Say that you have a similar synchronous call somewhere in your Rust code that you want to map to an async API on the web.
 Turns out, you can do that too!

 First, you need to define such a function as a regular import via `extern` block (or your chosen language's syntax for foreign functions).